 BoatBox - Making a container educational

-PortSide has a plan for redesign a plain shipping container "the BoatBox" where the Red Hook Boaters store their kayaks in Valentino Park, and creating a prototype for similar boating programs in NYC.
+Get in touch if you want to help fulfill the vision of this BoatBox upgrade to the plain shipping container where the Red Hook Boaters store their kayaks in Valentino Park.
+This will also create a prototype for similar boating programs in NYC.

 The interpretive graphics here are only placeholders and do not represent the final 2D design.
 In several sections, we would like to use illustrations by Christina Sun who has a harbor blog bowsprite.
 She is a kayker who works on a survey boat and a ferry.
 Many of her illustrations are on our H2O info page.